 If you’re a lean startup & most of them are, then you will not look at hiring army of content writers; even though you believe in writing blogs, you can’t pursue it due to lack of right people in place.
 You might have many new ideas and knowledge but you miss sharing that in form of content or blog with others.

 We faced the same issue and we kept contemplating on how many content writers, journalists or specialists one can hire.
 We tried outsourcing but it was a time consuming effort and the end result wasn’t exactly what we wanted.
 Like everywhere, time is money too.

 After muddling up with an outsourced blogger I realized this is really not going to scale up with the quality we wanted.
 An idea which I had from sometime was,

 What if everyone in the team had a hand in writing?
 But obviously this was too ideal a scenario.
 But then again, what if we all got together and at least wrote what we know?

 A thought spurred in me – what if the entire team at Pepipost halts everything we are doing and just writes?
 Everyone in the team gets to write – no matter who you are in the team.
-The idea seemed promising and coined it as “Blog Jamming”.
-I immediately emailed everyone that we will have Blog Jamming on this Friday.
+The idea seemed promising and I coined it as “Blog Jamming”.
+I immediately emailed everyone that we will have Blog Jamming on that Friday.

 Pepipost has very passionate developers and their knowledge is unquestionably good.
 I often call them tech terminators.
-I was sure if everyone around you is writing a blog, you’ll be motivated to try your hand at it too, if you haven’t already.
+I was sure if everyone around you is writing a blog, you’ll be motivated to try your hand at it too if you haven’t already.